Complete control of the Mac with a single button for people with impaired physical and motor skills.

 OS X includes new fonts for Arabic and Chinese users.

 New Data Detectors languages

-Data Detectors supports Croatian, Slovak, Romanian, Ukrainian, Greek, Czech, Hungarian and Thai, so it can recognise phone numbers, addresses and dates in those languages.
+Data Detectors supports Croatian, Slovak, Romanian, Ukrainian, Greek, Czech, Hungarian, and Thai, so it can recognize phone numbers, addresses, and dates in those languages.

 New apps highlighted in Launchpad

 When you purchase a new app or update an existing app from the Mac App Store, its icon sparkles the first time you open Launchpad, making it easy to find.